 We have purchased and intend to maintain insurance on behalf of any person who is or was a director or officer against any loss arising from any claim asserted against him or her and incurred by him or her in any such capacity, subject to certain exclusions.
-Prior to the completion of this offering, we will procure additional insurance to provide coverage to our directors and officers against loss arising from claims relating to, among other things, public securities matters.
+In connection with our initial public offering, we procured additional insurance to provide coverage to our directors and officers against loss arising from claims relating to, among other things, public securities matters.